 - Encouraging literacy by making available free reading material at the library and offering reasonably priced books through regular sales.

 The Friends understand the critical importance of a well-funded Bellingham Public Library and work to help ensure that Bellingham Public Library gets the resources it needs to provide a wide variety of services to our community.
-Funds provided by the Friends helped support the 2020 remodel at the Central Library branch, including furnishing the new Young Adult area of the Library.
+Funds provided by the Friends helped support the 2020 main floor remodel at the Central Library branch, including furnishing the computer and the new Young Adult areas.
 The Friends also provide financial support for programs such as Books for Babies, Children and Teen programming, the Summer Reading Program, Book Club kits, Whatcom Reads, Discover Washington Backpacks, print and electronic materials access, Wi-Fi Mobile Hotspots, as well as support for special events and Library staff training.

 Becoming a Friend is a great way to show your support for the Bellingham Public Library, help fund library programs, and encourage reading in our community.
 Everyone is welcome and you do not need to volunteer to be a Friend!

 To join the Friends of the Library, click Join Now, fill out the online form, and pay for your dues online.
 Alternatively, you can print a blank copy of the form to fill out and send with a check payable to “Friends of the Bellingham Public Library.”
 Our mailing address is Friends of the Bellingham Public Library 210 Central Ave, Bellingham, WA 98225.
 Or contact us via phone: 360-778-7250 or email: firstname.lastname@example.org.